gabrielcoelho90/gabrielcoelho90/README.md

 - How to reach me **gabrielcoelhocn08@gmail.com**

-- Fun fact: I used to jump from aircraft, dive at night, handle explosives and shoot a lot.
+- Fun fact: I used to jump out of planes, dive at night and disarm explosives.
 I think I just got bored of all of that...😂

 <h3 align="left"> Roger !</h3>
 <p align="left">